Disney World has an excellent bus system!

 - For folks with allergies, when the bus approaches or other buses leave the area where you’re waiting, there can be a lot of gas fumes.

-Here’s a Tip: If you find that you’ve been waiting for a bus at any Disney bus stop longer than 20 minutes, approach a cast member to request they call in and have a bus sent.
+Here’s a Tip: The buses come on on average every 20 minutes, but that’s only an average.
+It can be longer.
+If you find that you’ve been waiting for a bus at any Disney bus stop longer than 20 minutes, approach a cast member to request they call in and have a bus sent.
 If there’s no cast member where you’re waiting, there’s usually an in-house hotel or Disney phone in the bus waiting area.
 Use that to call in your request.

 Here’s another Tip: Keep in mind that there are some bus seats that fold back to make room for wheelchairs and ECVs.
 If people are sitting in them, they may be asked to move to another seat or stand to make way for a wheelchair or ECV.
 Those who can’t stand for long periods of time should take note and avoid these seats which are clearly marked.